thephpleague/url/dev-master/components/host.md

 ### Array representation

 A host can be divided into its different labels.
-The class provide an array representation of a the host label using the `Host::toArray` method.
+The class provides an array representation of a the host labels using the `Host::toArray` method.

 <p class="message-warning">Once in array representation you can not distinguish a simple from a fully qualified domain name.</p>